Concepts¶

 concept element_swappable_with¶ A pair of sequences

-if their respective elements can be swapped, that is, we can assign to an element ofSeq1
+Seq1andSeq2modelelement_swappable_withif their respective elements can be swapped, that is, we can assign to an element ofSeq1from an rvalue element ofSeq2and vice-versa.Formally, the

 -